 I thought about the emotional warfare and the strategy of manipulative patterns as well as the buried disdain which I felt because, of course, sometimes in life you have to go along to get along.
 I didn’t want to go along anymore.

-Like many others who’ve made adjustments to their life; I came to the understanding that I needed to change.
+Like many others who’ve made adjustments to their life, I came to the understanding that I needed to change.
 I was setting my life up in accordance with a supposed way of living.

 I lived as I was “supposed” to.

-Or in simpler terms.
-I lived my life in accordance with my interpretation of what I thought life was “supposed” to be.
+Or in simpler terms, I lived my life in accordance with my interpretation of what I thought life was “supposed” to be.
 I lived according to what I was trained to believe.

 We’ve all done this to one degree or another.
 We’ve all found ourselves in unfit places with unfitting people.
 We’ve all betrayed ourselves at least once or twice.
 We’ve all followed the leader at least once and we’ve all looked to bring our report card home with hopes for acceptance and celebration.

 I can remember times in my life when I rehearsed my goodbyes.
 I rehearsed saying the words “I quit!”
 I’ve practiced speeches on how I was going to make my exit.
-And I’d swear that I meant it; that as soon as the moment arrived I was going to have the “Give ’em a piece of my mind” speech.
+I’d swear that I meant it; that as soon as the moment arrived I was going to have the “Give ’em a piece of my mind” speech.

 I have had these conversations with myself about family.
 I have had this with friends and loved ones.
-I have had this with coworkers and supervisors, bosses, cashiers, people who worked at restaurants, someone from the dry-cleaners, and the person who worked at the gas station who gave me an attitude – oh, and let’s not forget the random people who I’d held the door open for or allowed them a stitch of common courtesy and yet, they didn’t even have the common decency to at least say “Thank you.”
+I have had this with coworkers and supervisors, bosses, cashiers, people who worked at restaurants, someone from the dry-cleaners and the person who worked at the gas station who gave me an attitude – oh, and let’s not forget the random people who I’d held the door open for or allowed them a stitch of common courtesy yet they didn’t even have the common decency to at least say “Thank you.”

 I looked around me.
 I looked at the people in my life.
-I looked at the life I lived and then I came to a moment of consciousness, which improved my level of awareness; and just like that – a light bulb turned on above my head.
+I looked at the life I lived and then I came to a moment of consciousness, which improved my level of awareness and just like that – a light bulb turned on above my head.

-In that moment, I came to the realization that I could stand up and walk away.
+At that moment, I came to the realization that I could stand up and walk away.
 I could turn right instead of left.
 I could make a change.
 I could change anything.
 In fact, I could do anything I wanted and no one had the right to stop me.

 I could stand up and remove myself from people, places and things.
 Although this idea was freeing to me, I was crossed with an unnecessary concern that I found interesting.

 I wondered if I were to do this, and I mean really do this, I wondered if I were to stand up and leave or if I was to move away or “quit the band” so-to-speak, would I be missed?
 Would they try to stop me?
-Would anyone even notice that I was gone.
+Would anyone even notice that I was gone?

-And if they did, would this be sincere?
+If they did, would this be sincere?
 Or would my so-called group of friends or so-called family say their plastic little lies and act in accordance with their plastic little characters?

 I was part of something that went against the grain of my character.
 My needs and my wants were not met.
 I was not happy.
 I was never a priority.